 It is usually brought based on a breach of the implied trust within an employment contract.
-Contacting a personal injury lawyer in Los Angeles can help you to find out whether you have a case or not.
+Contacting an employment lawyer in Long Beach can help you to find out whether you have a case or not.

 What it takes to prove constructive discharge

 To prove constructive discharge, the employee must show that any reasonable person who wanted to continue working would have felt forced to resign due to the hostile work environment.
 The employee must also show that the employer wanted to cause the resignation or could reasonably foresee that the employee would resign.